Item 14: Understand lifetimes

 }

-in function: file at 0x7ff7b57ef408 has fd=1711145032
+in function: file at 0x7ff7b6a7c438 has fd=-183042004

-As a C/C++ programmer, it's up to you to notice this, and make sure that you don't dereference a pointer that points to something that's gone.
+As a C/C++ programmer, it's up to you to notice this and make sure that you don't dereference a pointer that points to something that's gone.
 Alternatively, if you're an attacker and you find one of these dangling pointers, you're more likely to cackle maniacally and gleefully dereference the pointer on your way to an exploit.

 Enter Rust.
-One of Rust's core attractions is that it fundamentally solves the problem of dangling pointers, immediately solving a large fraction1 of security problems.
+One of Rust's core attractions is that it fundamentally solves the problem of dangling pointers, immediately solving a large fraction of security problems.
+1

 Scope of a Lifetime

-The lifetime of an item on the stack is the period where that item is guaranteed to stay in the same place; in other words, this is exactly the period where a reference (pointer) to item is guaranteed not to become invalid.
+The lifetime of an item on the stack is the period where that item is guaranteed to stay in the same place; in other words, this is exactly the period where a reference (pointer) to the item is guaranteed not to become invalid.

-(The ubiquity of the latter is sometimes surprising for programmers coming from C/C++: Rust moves items from one place on the stack to another, or from the stack to the heap, or from the heap to the stack, in lots of situations.)
+The ubiquity of the latter is sometimes surprising for programmers coming from C/C++: Rust moves items from one place on the stack to another, or from the stack to the heap, or from the heap to the stack, in lots of situations.

 Precisely where an item gets automatically dropped depends on whether an item has a name or not.